Vanessa Grimaldi: Rumored ‘Bachelor’ Winner Already Broken Up With Nick Viall?

 Even before the final rose is given out, there are already rumors floating around of a Bachelor break-up in the works, one that could leave fans of the show with no couple to follow along through marriage.

-Warning: There are potential Bachelor 2017 spoilers ahead.
+[WARNING: There are potential Bachelor 2017 spoilers ahead.]

-Although Monday’s finale of The Bachelor had yet to put a final point on it, there were rumors floating around the internet for months that Vanessa Grimaldi would be Nick’s final pick.
+Though Monday’s finale of The Bachelor had yet to put a final point on it, there were rumors floating around the internet for months that Vanessa Grimaldi would be Nick’s final pick.
 Vanessa was identified as the winner by insider Reality Steve, the blogger who has named the correct winner of all but one season of the Bachelor and Bachelorette franchise.
 Other reports have pegged Vanessa as the last one standing in the competition to marry Nick Viall.

 But beyond the Final Rose ceremony, the question of whether Nick Viall and Vanessa Grimaldi are still together gets incredibly murky.
 Reality Steve noted that Nick never had any real intentions to get married, and instead was hoping that his appearance on the show — the third time he’s been a contestant — would catapult him to fame.
 Reality Steve noted that Nick was planning to live in Los Angeles, taking acting classes and trying to further his career in show business.